kevinmatthes/contributing/CONTRIBUTING.md

 Comments for meta data blocks must always follow the conventions of the according language.
 This is, if YAML is used, comments need to be introduced using `#` characters.

+### Compilation

+Any Markdown file needs to be formatted such that a compilation with `pandoc` will result in the same layout.
+Some Markdown interpreters allow, for example, that itemisations do not need to be separated from the previous text.  `pandoc`, instead, requires it in order to ensure the itemisation to be recognised as one.

+Hence, a Markdown file can be considered well-formatted in case that `pandoc` produces the intended result of the file.